HIV- is a term that almost everybody must’ve heard of, but only a few know the exact meaning of. But what does HIV positive mean?

 If you decide to go to the doctor and run an HIV test, the virus can be detected at an early stage.
 HIV tests are done in three ways: Antibody, antigen/antibody, and nucleic acid.

-Antibody tests work on the principle of looking for antibodies made against HIV in your body.
+Antibody tests work on the principle of looking for antibodies made against HIV positive in your body.
 If you are HIV positive, the body must have made antibodies to fight the virus.
-Antibody tests check for the same antibodies in your blood.

-In a Nucleic Acid test, the health care provider will take your blood sample and send it to a lab for blood tests.
+In a nucleic acid test4, the health care provider will take your blood sample and send it to a lab for blood tests.
 This test will give a clear picture of the presence of the virus in the blood.

 It also tells you how much virus is present in the body.
 However, the right type of test for you can be recommended to you only by your doctor or health care provider.